 Master of Fine Arts (M.F.A.) in Digital Media and Design

-The program is a customized, two-year graduate program where students work closely with dedicated faculty in the development of their own independent creative practice.
-The Digital Media and Design Department operates at the intersection of art, technology, industry, and science.
-The program is designed for the graduate student who has educational or career experience in digital media and design, giving them the opportunity to intensely pursue advanced education and research in their specific area of expertise, or in an interdisciplinary capacity drawing from more than one area within the digital media space.
-As part of the School of Fine Arts, Digital Media and Design faculty and students collaborate with the departments of Music, Dramatic Arts, and Art and Art History and also have the opportunity to engage in collaborative projects with creative research and industry partners.
+The program is a customized, three-year graduate program where students work closely with dedicated faculty in the development of their own independent creative practice.
+The Digital Media and Design Department operates at the intersection of fine art, technology, science, and the humanities.
+The program is designed for the graduate student with a demonstrated background in digital media/design, giving them the opportunity to intensely pursue advanced education and research in their specific area of expertise, or in an interdisciplinary capacity drawing from more than one area within the digital media space.
+As part of the School of Fine Arts, Digital Media and Design faculty and students have the opportunity to engage in collaborative projects with both industry partners and top researchers across the university.
 The M.F.A. in Digital Media and Design is a terminal degree intended to provide educational and career-training within an experiential learning environment.
-The program is structured to develop an in-depth understanding of digital media aesthetics, technology, practice, procedure, design, implementation and/or research techniques employed in the areas of Digital Art, Business, Digital Humanities/Social Sciences, STEM, and Entertainment.
-In addition to the standard materials, applicants to the M.F.A. degree must submit a digital portfolio through Slideroom showcasing the applicant’s readiness to engage in advanced creative activity and research within one of the six DMD concentration areas or in an interdisciplinary capacity across the DMD concentrations.
+The program is structured to develop an in-depth understanding of digital media aesthetics, technology, practice, procedure, design, implementation and/or research techniques employed in the areas of Digital Art, Digital Humanities/Social Sciences, STEM, Business, and Entertainment.
+In addition to the standard materials, applicants to the M.F.A. degree must submit a digital portfolio through Slideroom showcasing the applicant’s readiness to engage in advanced creative activity and research within one of the DMD specializations: (3D Animation, Digital Culture, Digital Film/Video Production, Digital Media Business Strategies, Game Design, Motion Design & Animation, or Web/Interactive Media Design) or in an interdisciplinary capacity across the DMD specializations.

 M.F.A.
-Requirements: The Master of Fine Arts in Digital Media and Design requires a two-year commitment of full-time resident graduate study.
+Requirements: The Master of Fine Arts in Digital Media and Design requires a three-year commitment of full-time resident graduate study.
 A minimum of 60 graduate level credits are required to graduate.
-Of these 60 credits, required courses are: DMD 5001, 5010, and 12 credits of DMD 5015 (taken each semester of graduate residency for a total of four times); 18 credits from 5000-level DMD common courses; and six credits, approved by the student’s major advisor, are taken outside the department in a coherent field of study; nine credits are taken in a combination of DMD 4081 or 5099; six credits of DMD 5075; and three credits of M.F.A.
-Thesis Exhibition.
+Of these 60 credits, required courses are: DMD 5001, 5010, ARTH 5570, and 12 credits of DMD 5015 (taken a total of four times); 18 credits from 5000-level DMD common courses; and six credits, approved by the student’s major advisor, are taken outside the department in a coherent field of study; nine credits are taken in a combination of DMD 4081 or 5099; six credits of DMD 5075; and three credits of DMD 5900.

 Master of Arts (M.A.) in Digital Media and Design